 Please contact out booking office if you have any questions that this page doesn’t address or have any concerns about your visit.
 You can view our full accessibility statement here.

-There are accessible toilets at Tywyn Wharf and Abergynolwyn stations, and lightweight portable ramps for accessing the trains (as used by Network Rail – max weight 300kg) at Tywyn Wharf, Rhydyronen, Dolgoch, Abergynolwyn and Nant Gwernol stations.
+There are accessible toilets at Tywyn Wharf and Abergynolwyn stations, and lightweight portable ramps for accessing the trains (as used by Network Rail – max weight 300kg) at Tywyn Wharf, Pendre, Rhydyronen, Dolgoch, Abergynolwyn and Nant Gwernol stations.
+There is also a heavy duty Wheel Chair Ramp available at Brynglas.

 Most passenger trains (except Vintage and Victorian services) have a wheelchair accessible carriage, each capable of holding a maximum of six wheelchairs (area available for wheelchairs is 1300mm x 3300mm).